-However, Louisiana Office of Workers Compensation courts do not necessarily always stick to these technical requirements.
+However, the Louisiana Office of Workers Compensation courts do not necessarily always stick to these technical requirements.

-In fact, regarding the meaning of an “accident,” the Louisiana courts have gone as far as to say that when the performance of the usual duties of an employee cause or contribute to an injury, then the requirements for an accident have been met.
+In fact, regarding the meaning of an “accident,” the Louisiana courts have gone as far as to say that when the performance of the usual duties of an employee causes or contributes to an injury, then the requirements for an accident have been met.
 And again, these requirements do not apply to occupational disease and other types of work-related illnesses.

 Additionally, under Louisiana law, workers compensation laws are "liberally construed" to find coverage for an injured worker.
-Essentially, that means that he injured worker is given many benefits of the doubt, which is a great thing for the worker.
+Essentially, that means that the injured worker is given many benefits of the doubt, which is an excellent thing for the worker.

 Aggravations of Degenerative Conditions